 We know that immunity to one strain of dengue makes infection with another strain of dengue more severe, and potentially dangerous.
 The concern with dengue vaccine has always been that, by making you immune to one strain of dengue, infection with other strains would be more dangerous.

 The current dengue vaccine seems to prevent about 2/3 of cases of severe dengue, and to be more effective in preventing second attacks of dengue in children who have already had one attack.
 It is available for people aged 9-45 years who live in dengue-affected areas.
 It is licensed in Indonesia, the Philippines, Mexico, Brazil, El Salvador, Costa Rica and Paraguay.

 How can I avoid catching dengue?

 If you have a choice about when and where you travel, avoid travelling to areas where there is a dengue outbreak.

 Mosquito nets will not protect against the Aedes mosquito, as it bites during the day.
-Insect repellents, particularly those containing N,N-diethyl-3-methylbenzamide (DEET), will reduce the number of mosquito bites and therefore the chance of catching dengue.
+Insect repellents, particularly those containing N,N-diethyl-3-methylbenzamide (DEET), will prevent mosquito bites and therefore the chance of catching dengue.

 Consider using permethrin or other repellent to further repel mosquitoes from your clothing, and wear long-sleeved shirts and long trousers, and other clothes that cover exposed skin.